JGarza189/neuroblastoma-2025/README.md

 ## Repository Overview
-This repository contains scripts, data, and supplementary materials for an applied mathematical modeling project.
-The project focuses on developing a system of coupled first-order ordinary differential equations to model tumor-immune dynamics and assess the effects of immunotherapy and chemotherapy.
-Specifically, the model captures interactions between tumor cells, natural killer (NK) cells, cytotoxic T lymphocytes (CTLs), and therapeutic agents.
+This repository contains scripts, data, and supplementary materials for an applied modeling study.
+The project focused on developing a system of coupled first-order ordinary differential equations to model tumor-immune dynamics and assess the effects of immunotherapy and chemotherapy.
+Specifically, the model captured interactions between tumor cells, natural killer (NK) cells, cytotoxic T lymphocytes (CTLs), and therapeutic agents.

 $$
 \begin{aligned}